Table

 constructor must match your resources.
 But DynamoDB-Toolbox does NOT hold the responsibility of actually deploying them.
 This should be done by other means, like the AWS CLI, Terraform or Cloudformation.

-takes a single parameter of type object
+constructor takes a single parameter of type object

 and accepts the following properties: